The rapture: Hoax or Hope?

 will occur in their very near future.

-Harold Camping, founder of Family Radio, has predicted that the Rapture will occur on 2011-MAY-21.
+Harold Camping, founder of Family Radio, once predicted that the Rapture would occur on 2011-MAY-21.
+It didn't.

 Topics covered in this section: